Kristen Stewart Topless Photos: Actress Bares All After Nearly Nude Towel Series

 “My hair was such a crutch.
 I looked quote unquote ‘sexy’ no matter what.
 I could hide behind it.
 As soon as I didn’t have all that hair, I had to let my face hang out.
 I felt more confident than I had in a really long time.
 And it felt really good.”

 Kristen took a big break from mainstream media after her publicized breakup from Robert Pattinson as soon as Twilight franchise was over.
 She took her time and became a respected figure by working in indie films.
-Her films such as Clouds of Sils Maria, Certain Women, Café Society and Personal Shopper made her achieve the much-needed fame and respect in Hollywood.
+Her films such as Clouds of Sils Maria, Certain Women, Café Society, and Personal Shopper made her achieve the much-needed fame and respect in Hollywood.

 That being said, Stewart will soon be back with mainstream film Underwater by William Eubank.
 The movie is still in pre-production.
 The Twilight actress is also said to be working on a biographical thriller based on real events of Lizzie Borden’s life, who killed her father and stepmother with an ax.
 The movie is titled Lizzie and will be directed by Craig William Macneill.